shopozor/k8s-playground/jenkins-x/README.md

 5. If hooks can't be configured automatically upon `jx import`, double-check [this issue](https://github.com/jenkins-x/jx/issues/370)

+6. Handling monorepos can be done as explained [here](https://github.com/jenkins-x/jx/issues/822)

-6. Finally, the jenkins X instance needs to have its tls configured.
+7. Finally, the jenkins X instance needs to have its tls configured.